ozyurtf/cpu-scheduler/README.md

 - access to the memory and resources of the process that it is part of
 - ...

+Items that are shared by all threads in a process:
+- address space
+- global variables
+- open files
+- child processes
+- signals
+- signal handlers, etc.

+Items that are private to each thread:
+- program counter
+- register
+- state
+- stack *(each thread's stack contains the procedure's local variables and the return address to use when the procedure call is finished.
+Each thread will generally execute different instructions.
+That's why they have a different execution history.
+And that's why each thread need its own stack)*

 If an application wants to perform multiple tasks concurrently, and if there are no threads, for example, each process can only execute one task at a time.
 Therefore, whenever we need to switch between different tasks, we would have to save and restore all the information of these processes (e.g., variables, register values, etc.) everytime we stop executing one task and start executing another.
 And this would require significant state management.

 In addition, threads prevent us to create new address spaces and to manage separate memory regions.
 They just need a **stack** and **execution unit** (hardware component that is responsible from executing instructions) and they share the same address space and resources of the process they are part of.